Building UE4 from the Oculus GitHub Repository

 The following section describes how to download, compile, and launch UE4 from Oculus’s GitHub repository using Visual Studio 2015 and 2017.

 Professional developers who wish to take full advantage of the features available with our Unreal integration should download and build the source code.
 For more information and an overview of other options for working with Unreal, see Unreal Engine.

 This guide assumes you have installed Visual Studio 2015 and are familiar with its use.

 Note: Visual Studio 2013 is no longer supported.

 - Clone or download the UE4 source code from the Oculus GitHub repository here: https://github.com/Oculus-VR/UnrealEngine.
-To access this repository, you must hold a UE4 license and have access to the private Epic GitHub repository (see https://www.unrealengine.com/ue4-on-github for details).
+To access this repository, you must have access to the private Epic GitHub repository (see https://www.unrealengine.com/ue4-on-github for details).

 - If you downloaded a zip archive of the code, extract the archive contents to a directory where you would like to build the engine, e.g., C:\Unreal\4.13-oculus.
 We recommend installing to a short path, or you may have errors in the next step with files that exceed the Windows length limit for file names.
 Alternately, you can map your install directory as a Windows drive to reduce the path length.